Sotajumala

 Sotajumala (Finnish: "Wargod") was a Finnish death metal band from Jyväskylä, formed in 1998.
 The band has released four albums, two maxi singles, one single and one split EP (with Torture Killer).
-They have played a lot of shows in their home country, including Tuska, Jalometalli, Nummirock, Lutakko Liekeissä and Pellavarock festivals.
-In Finland the band has also toured with Nile, Misery Index and Grave as well as supported Obituary, Napalm Death and Vader at one-off shows.
+They have played many shows in their home country, including Tuska, Jalometalli, Nummirock, Lutakko Liekeissä and Pellavarock festivals.
+In Finland, the band has toured with Nile, Misery Index and Grave as well as supported Obituary, Napalm Death and Vader at one-off shows.
 The band split-up in 2016.